nikitavoloboev/data/looking-back/2018/february-2018.md

 - Started using [Fira Code](https://github.com/tonsky/FiraCode) font.
 And generally started to pay attention to fonts more.
 Fira Code is amazing.
 - Automated [dotfiles](https://github.com/nikitavoloboev/dotfiles) with [dotbot](https://github.com/anishathalye/dotbot).
 - Started discussing and working on new version of Learn Anything.
 Will have two modes: `Explore` and `Learn`.
 Made some mockup for both of the modes.
+- FB actually unblocked Learn Anything and now people can share links of the website with other people.

 ## Changes
 - Started using Ship app more often for GitHub issues.